Sea Eagle Explorer opinion

 The Sea Eagle Explorer kayak feels very stable in all circumstances, thanks to its wider than usual body.
 Once properly inflated, the compactness of the kayak would satisfy demanding whitewater kayakers and offer enough stability to ensure that even beginners feel in control of things.

-The Sea Eagle 300x comes with a fairly big removable skeg, which has been purpose-designed to assist with trailing across flat water.
+The Sea Eagle 300x, 380x, and the 420x all come with a fairly big removable skeg, which has been purpose-designed to assist with trailing across flat water.
 When attached, the skeg enhances the kayak’s open-water-tracking and helps mitigate fouling.
 This means you would no longer be struggling to set the skeg free from the clutches of weeds.

 The only thing I noticed was that it seemed a bit slower in flat water than what I am used to from a kayak.
 This is probably a trade-off for the wider, stabler body.

 Remove the skeg when you would like to go all out or have some solid fun in the waves.
-Ocean surfing is a real treat with the 300x.
+Ocean surfing was a real treat with the 380x.

 You have to try it if you get the chance.

 The 300x would easily get itself into any vehicle.
-And since it weighs just 28 pounds (ca. 13 kg), you should not have any trouble or sore backs from loading and unloading the kayak.
-The relatively compact length and width of the 300x lend it superb handling characteristics.
+And since it weighs just 30 pounds (ca. 14 kg), you should not have any trouble or a sore back from loading and unloading the kayak.

-How long does it take to set up the Sea Eagle 300x?
+How long does it take to set up the Sea Eagle Explorer?

-The 3 air chambers of the kayak take about 6-7 minutes to inflate altogether with the included foot pump, you don’t really need an electric pump for this one.
+The 3 air chambers of the kayak take about 5-9 minutes to inflate (depending on your model) with the included foot pump.
+You don’t really need an electric pump for this one.
 Once inflated, you clip the seat into the side D-rings and you’re ready to go.

 On whitewater, you don’t use the skeg.
 You only need it if you go in open water (lake, ocean).
 The skeg slides into place and locks in easily when needed.

-Breaking down the 300x is just as simple.
-Dry off the kayak, roll it up and put it into the included carry bag.
+Breaking down the kayak is just as simple.
+Dry off the kayak, deflate, roll it up, and put it into the included carry bag.

 The Sea Eagle 300x comes in different configurations.
 Besides the Deluxe variant, there are four more optional configurations that Sea Eagle offers: Pro Kayak, Pro Carbon, Fishing Rig (with the swivel seat), and QuikRow.